Policy evaluation of waste pricing programs using heterogeneous causal effect estimation: Introduction

 My work also adds to a large and growing literature on waste prices.
 Prior research estimates the average price elasticity of waste demands or the average causal effect of PAYT (binary treatment) on waste amounts.\footnote{See, e.g., \citealt[]{Valente2019, carattini2018, Bucciol2015, Huang2011, Allers2010, Fullerton2000, Fullerton1996}.
 See \citealt{Kinnaman14} for a review.} Compared to these studies, this paper requires less restrictive identifying assumptions, in particular, allowing for possibly heterogeneous price effects across units (heterogeneity in prices and observables).
 Further, it aims to deliver more precise estimates as it exploits a large variation in prices and flexibly accounts for many possible sources of self-selection.

-Beyond the methodological contribution, this paper looks for the first time at demand responses at high prices, providing new evidence on PAYT effectiveness.\footnote{The highest price in, e.g., \cite{Fullerton2000} is \$2.18 per 32-gallon bag (120L) or \$0.02/L. My data include prices up to \EUR{}0.18/L. See \citet{Bel2014} for a survey.} Previous studies typically estimate low price elasticities of waste demands \citep[for a review see, e.g.,][]{Kinnaman2006}.
+Beyond the methodological contribution, this paper looks for the first time at demand responses at high prices, providing new evidence on PAYT effectiveness.\footnote{My data include prices between \EUR{}0.01/L and \EUR{}0.18/L. High prices are defined by values above the median of \EUR{}0.09/L. The literature has so far looked at demand responses at low prices.
+The highest price in, e.g., \cite{Fullerton2000} is \$2.18 per 32-gallon bag (120L) or \$0.02/L. See \citet{Bel2014} for a survey.} Previous studies typically estimate low price elasticities of waste demands \citep[for a review see, e.g.,][]{Kinnaman2006}.
 In line with prior work I find low elasticities for municipalities adopting low prices.
 However, for municipalities adopting high prices, I find significantly larger elasticities.
 Moreover, at high prices waste demands also respond to other factors, in particular, elasticities are largest for municipalities with low income and little recycling before policy.
 Finally, this is the first study to perform a waste management cost analysis at municipal level, showing significant cost savings from PAYT adoption for most municipalities.

-A body of work in behavioral environmental economics analyzes drivers of waste behaviors.\footnote{See, e.g., \citealt{Amato2016}, \citealt{Bowles2012}, and \citealt{GilliBook2018}.} Building on this literature, I rationalize heterogeneity of policy effects on municipal waste management costs by showing that policy responses on recycling and waste avoidance are ambiguous from a theoretical viewpoint.
-In the empirical part, I account for several hypothesized sources of response heterogeneity, and I disentangle their relative importance.

 I study household waste generation behaviors of about 3,600 Italian municipalities over 2010-2015.
 Italy provides an ideal setting to study heterogeneous effects of waste prices because both price levels and socio-economic characteristics largely vary across municipalities.
 I use web scraped and administrative data to construct a new and rich dataset on waste generation and price adoption at the municipal level.
 The final dataset includes 45 different price levels ranging from 1 to 18 euro (\EUR{}) cents per liter of unsorted waste, and 90 municipal characteristics that may explain price adoption and waste generation.